 What is a Private IP Address?

-Now, how about your room number?
-It’s like your private IP address.
+Now, how about your private IP address?
+It’s like your room number.
 Only people in your house can see it.
 Similarly, your private IP address is used within your home, business, or school network—a private environment—and isn’t visible to the global internet.

 💡For example, if you want to print a file from your computer, the computer needs to share it with the printer, and the private IP is the key to making sure they find each other.